mitchdavenport88/MSP1/README.md

 ## Deployment

 ### Adding and committing files
-I’ve been using Gitpod for writing all my code and using the terminal within to add, commit and push my progress from my workspace to GitHub where it is stored remotely as shown in the course content.
+I’ve been using Gitpod to write my code and using the terminal within to add, commit and push my progress from my workspace to GitHub where it is stored remotely as shown in the course content.

 1. When I have made a couple of minor additions / changes or one large change or addition I add the file in question to the staging area by typing - git add . in the terminal.
 The “.” will add all new files.
-To be more selective either type in the file name e.g. index.html or the files pathway e.g. assets/css/style.css instead of the fullstop.
+If I want to be more selective I can type in the file name e.g. index.html or the files pathway e.g. assets/css/style.css instead of the fullstop.

-2. I need to now save my changes to my a local repository by typing - git commit –m “ ” into the terminal.
+2. I now want to save my changes to the a local repository by typing - git commit –m “ ” into the terminal.
-Between the “ ” write a concise message detailing what this commit has done.
+Between the “ ” I'll write a concise message detailing what this commit has done.

 3. When I either want to upload all my changes for the day or view my alterations on GitHub Pages I push all the commits to GitHub using - git push.
-When GitHub Pages is set up for the repository it will automatically pick up these changes.
+When GitHub Pages is set up for the repository in question it will automatically pick up these changes and display the most up to date versions that have been pushed.

 ### Deploying to GitHub Pages
 1. Once logged into github I navigated to my MSP1 repository via "my repositories".